-There’s a very popular myth about how regular exercising can improve your life, your wellbeing, your business, your relationships and literally – anything else in your life.
+There’s a very popular myth about how regular exercising can improve your life, wellbeing, business, relationships and literally – anything else.
 And we all know it’s the truth.
 But sometimes a real-life story is just another good push in the right direction so this time I’m here to share how regular exercise improved my business (and everything else).

 I’ve always been a rather active person but consistency is not my favorite word in the world.